SinanMtl/vue-ssr-template/README.md

 # vue-ssr-template

 > A Vue.js CLI template for SSR (server-side rendering).
+This template inspired by Vue HN

 ## Documentation
 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template